-- Estimated pursuant to Rule 457(o) under the Securities Act of 1933 solely for the purpose of determining the registration fee.
-The proposed maximum offering price per security will be determined, from - time to time, by the Registrant in connection with the sale by the Registrant of the securities registered under this Registration Statement.
+- 1) Estimated pursuant to Rule 457(o) under the Securities Act of 1933 solely for the purpose of determining the registration fee.
+The proposed maximum offering price per security will be determined, from time by the Registrant in connection with the cale by the Registrant of the securities registrant under this Registration Statement - time to time, by the Registrant in connection with the sale by the Registrant of the securities registered under this Registration Statement.

-Subject to Note 4 below, there is being registered hereunder an indeterminate number of shares of common stock or warrants as may be sold, from time to time.
+(2) Subject to Note 4 below, there is being registered hereunder an indeterminate number of shares of common stock or warrants as may be sold, from time to time.
 Warrants represent rights to purchase common stock or debt securities. - Subject to Note 4 below, there is being registered hereunder an indeterminate number of debt securities as may be sold, from time to time.
-If any debt securities are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$1,000,000,000.

-In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$1,000,000,000. - Previously paid.
+If any debt securities are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$1,000,000,000. - [4] In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$1,000,000,000. - Prior to filing this registration statement, \$77,786,208 of securities remained unsold pursuant to Registration Statement No. 333-166012, which was initially filed on April 12, 2010, and \$500,000,000 of securities remained unsold pursuant to Registration Statement No. 333-178391, which was initially filed on December 9, 2011 (collectively, the "Unsold Securities").
+Pursuant to Rule 457(p), the \$62,846 aggregate fee paid to register the Unsold Securities is offset against the currently due filing fee of \$136,400 in connection with the registration of securities hereunder, and the remaining \$73,554 is being paid herewith.